 Think about your art daily.
 I ruminate about my art when I work out at the gym.
 I've worked through a number of important creative decisions while on the treadmill.
 I daydream regularly about the next time I get to set foot in the studio.

 Develop concrete goals and deadlines for yourself, and be as specific as possible.
 A few years ago I decided to create a series of fifty 4' x 3' portrait drawings using etching ink and lithographic crayon.
 I purposefully announced the commencement of this project on my blog and documented the progress from beginning to end.
 I knew once I set this goal out loud for everyone to hear that I couldn't flake out.
 I created public pressure for myself to complete this series.
 Another strategy I've used is marking up my calendar annually with artist grant deadlines.
 I use those grant deadlines as motivation to get work done.

 Maintaining a constant workflow is hugely important.
 Work on your art for one hour every day, instead of doing a marathon session once a week.
 An hour here, an hour there may not feel like much at first, but those hours do add up over time.
 Measure your progress in terms of months, not days.
 If you approach the situation with patience and tenacity, you'll be amazed at what you can accomplish.

-Ask the Art Professor is an advice column for visual artists.
+Ask the Art Professor is a weekly advice column for visual artists.
 Submit your questions to clara(at)claralieu.com